 iPad Pro 2021 vs iPad Pro 2020: Outlook

 The 12.9-inch iPad Pro 2021 has a whole new screen with the mini-LED tech, which should make your shows, movies and everything else you watch on the tablet even better than ever.
-It's the iPad Pro 2021 that we're most interested in, and the one we can't wait to see with our own eyes.

 But if you prefer the 11-inch iPad Pro, you have less reason to think this upgrade is necessary.
 Only those who find that iPad Pro to be not fast enough, or are seriously impressed by Center Stage, should consider upgrading this year.
 If the 2022 11-inch iPad Pro rolls around with a mini-LED screen, you'll probably be glad you waited.